-In 1992, recognizing that new dangers now threaten of our own and communities around the world, PSR expanded its mission to include environmental health, addressing issues such as global climate change, proliferation of toxics, and pollution.
-PSR's mobilization of the medical community on environmental health issues led to a collaboration among MIT, the Harvard School of Public Health, Brown University and PSR's Greater Boston chapter that resulted in Critical Condition, Dr. Eric Chivian's definitive volume on human health and the environment.
-Since then, PSR has brought the medical and public health perspective to advance environmental health and protect present and future generations from the health effects of global warming and toxic degradation of the environment, and promoting renewable energy solutions and energy security.
+In 1992, recognizing that new dangers now threaten of our own and communities around the world, PSR expanded its mission to apply its medical expertise to environmental health issues, addressing issues such as global climate change, proliferation of toxics, and pollution.
+That same year, PSR's mobilization of the medical community on environmental health issues led to a collaboration among MIT, the Harvard School of Public Health, Brown University and PSR's Greater Boston chapter that resulted in Critical Condition, Dr. Eric Chivian's definitive volume on human health and the environment.
+Since then, PSR has brought the medical and public health perspective to advance environmental health and protect present and future generations from the health effects of climate change and toxics in the environment, and promoting renewable energy solutions and energy security.

-On both the nuclear disarmament and environmental health fronts, PSR works for national priorities to ensure our nation's health, social and economic needs.
+On both the nuclear disarmament and environmental health fronts, PSR continues to work for national priorities to ensure our nation's health, social and economic needs.